GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 storage format.
 Investigation showed that the MEF libraries were sufficient for handling "MEFs" as such and the real meaning of the request was for a better dataset abstraction for Gemini's datasets.
-Gemini MEF, and MEFs in general, are usually meant to be coherent collections of data.
-The separate pixel arrays, or extensions, are collocated in a common MEF because they are related.
-The MEF abstraction does not recognize these connections, however, and view the MEF as a list of separate header-data units, their only relation being collocation in the list.
-FITS libraries (e.g. pyfits) return opened MEFs as objects which act as lists of Header-Data Units, aka lists of "extensions".
-The libraries do not recognize the purpose of one extension versus that of another, nor many semantic relationships between the extensions except as part of a list and as sub-lists of identically named extensions, adding a secondary indexing mechanism using (EXTNAME, EXTVER) tuples.
+Gemini MEFs, and MEFs in general, are usually meant to be coherent collections of data; the separate pixel arrays, or extensions, are collocated in a common MEF for that reason.
+The MEF abstraction itself does not recognize these connections, however, and views the MEF as a list of separate header-data units, their only relation being collocation in the list.
+Even the PHU, which has certain artifacts as a special header, generally not having pixel data, and which is used as a file-wide header, is merely presented as the header-data unit at index 0.
+AstroData relies on one pair of relational meta-data available in MEF which is indexing of the list of datasets with (EXTNAME, EXTVER) tuple.

+FITS libraries (e.g. pyfits) return opened MEFs as objects which act as lists of Header-Data Units, aka "extensions".
 AstroData on the other hand is designed to be configured to recognize many internal connections that MEF does not directly encode.
-AstroData detects type type of the data, and then can make sound assumptions about what the data is and how to handle it.
-Any particular (python- level) actions on the data are then performed by implementations in the configuration space.
+AstroData detects the type of the data, and then can make sound assumptions about what the data is and how to handle it.
+Any particular (python-level) actions on the data are then performed by implementations in the configuration space.

 An additional role of the AstroData abstraction is to standardize access to metadata.
 FITS allows copious metadata in each extension and in the shared "zero'th" extension (aka "the PHU"), but it standardizes only a small subset of what sort of information is stored there.
-Many properties which are for Gemini essentially universal properties for our datasets, across instruments and modes, are not standardized as a result.
-These bits of information which are commonly required are distributed across different header key-value pairs, in different units, for different instruments and modes.
-This leads to a situation where there is a certain bit of information which is ubiquitously available in all datasets, but which requires instrument-mode-specific coding to be retrieved to a particular unit and meaning.
+Many properties which are for Gemini essentially universal properties for all of our datasets, across instruments and modes, are not standardized by FITS.
+For different instruments and modes these bits of information are distributed across different header key-value pairs and stored in different units.
+This leads to a situation where there is information that is in principle available in all datasets, but which requires instrument-mode-specific coding to be retrieved in a particular unit and with a particular technical meaning.
 AstroData hides the particulars by allowing functions that calculate the metadata to be defined in the same configuration space in which the dataset type itself is defined.